Tensor product algebras, Grassmannians and Khovanov homology: Tensor product algebras of

 This last equation perhaps requires a little explanation.
-It should be interpreted as saying that we set to 0 any Stendhal diagram with a slice $y=a$ where the left most strand is black, that is, where $\kappa(1)>0$. \end{definition}
+It should be interpreted as saying that we set to 0 any Stendhal diagram with a generic slice $y=a$ where the leftmost strand is black, that is, where $\kappa(1)>0$.

-The {\bf degree} of a Stendhal diagram is an integer assigned to each diagram, given by the sum of the number of red/black crossings plus twice the number of dots, minus twice the number of black/black crossings.
-Note that the relations given above are homogeneous for the grading induced by this degree, so we get a grading on $T^\ell_n$.
-Since grading adds under composition, this makes $T^\ell_n$ into a graded algebra.
+We let $T^\ell\cong \oplus_n T^\ell_n$.
+If we consider the same span of diagrams modulo only the relations (\ref{first-nilhecke}--\ref{cost}), omitting (\ref{violating}), then we denote the corresponding algebras $\tilde{T}^\ell_n$ and $\tilde{T}^\ell$. \end{definition} For example, the diagrams $a$ and $b$ defined in \eqref{eq:examples} are both 0 in $T^\ell$, by the relation (\ref{violating}); in $\tilde{T}^\ell$, they are not 0, but can be simplified to:

+This algebra ultimately corresponds to the $n$ weight space of the $\mathfrak{sl}_2$-representation $(\C^2)^{\otimes \ell}$.
+The weights that appear in this representation are $n=\ell,\ell-2,\dots, 2-\ell,-\ell$, which correspond to $k=0,1,2,\dots,\ell$ black strands.
+It is not obvious, but can be seen from results below (such as Theorem \ref{th:Gr-iso}) that if $k>\ell$, then the resulting algebra is 0.
+Using the connection to Grassmannians we'll describe, this simply corresponds to the fact that the Grassmannian of $k$ dimensional subspaces of $\C^\ell$ is empty if $k>\ell$.
+In particular, $T^\ell$ is a finite dimensional unital algebra.

 It will be convenient for us to name several elements of $T^\ell_n$, which form a generating set: